LovelaceSquare/lovelacesquare/Codes/WienerFiltering/README.txt

 # WienerFiltering

-Row-wise Wiener filter using Welch-estimated power spectra.
+Row‑wise Wiener filter using Welch-estimated power spectra.
+For each signal the power spectral density of both the noisy data and the estimated noise are computed with Welch's method.
+A Wiener gain is formed to attenuate frequency regions dominated by noise, leading to an improved signal-to-noise ratio when the noise can be considered additive and stationary.

 ## Inputs
 - `data` (matrix): spectral data matrix.